mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // The "Create Encrypted Collection" helper is a convenience function wrapping CreateCollection.
 It will
       // create a collection with encrypted fields, automatically allocating and assigning new data encryption
       // keys.
 It returns a handle to the new collection, as well as a document consisting of the generated
-      // "create" options.
+      // "encryptedFields" options.
 Refer to "Create Encrypted Collection Helper" createEncryptedCollection(database: Database, collName: string, collOpts, kmsProvider: KMSProviderName, dkOpts: DataKeyOpts): [Collection, Document];

       // Creates a new key document and inserts into the key vault collection.